biot-med/terraform-sample/README.md

 ## Updating a Template via Terraform

-To update a specific template from terraform all you have to do is find the template you wish to update in the modules/templates folder, modify any attribute you wish and run `terraform apply`
+To update a specific template from terraform all you have to do is find the template you wish to update in the modules/templates folder, modify any attribute you wish move to the environment's folder (`cd envs/dev`) and run `terraform apply`

 ## Creating a New Template
 It is possible to create new .tf file config with a new template but this may be very hard due to many attributes.